Criminal Minded: Critical reception

-Criminal Minded has been well received by critics.
+Criminal Minded was well received by critics.
 In 1988, for The Village Voice, Robert Christgau wrote in his "Consumer Guide" column:

 Though one's moralistic quibbles do recede as history demonstrates how much worse things can get and how little music has to do with it, KRS-One's talk of fucking virgins and blowing brains out will never make him my B-boy of the first resort.
 I could do without the turf war, too—from the Lower East Side, not to mention Kingston or Kinshasa (or Podunk), Queens and the South Bronx are both def enough.
 But his mind is complex and exemplary—he's sharp and articulate, his idealism more than a gang-code and his confusion profound.
 And Scott LaRock was a genius.
 Sampling blues metal as well as James Brown, spinning grooves to toast by, blind-siding the beat with grunts and telephones and dim backtalk, he was spare and rich simultaneously.
 Music will miss him more than Jaco Pastorius and Will Shatter put together.

 In 1998, Criminal Minded was selected by The Source as one of the 100 Best Rap Albums.
 Vibe included it in its list of the 100 Essential Albums of the 20th Century in 1999, and in 2002, the magazine placed it at number three on its list of the Top 10 Rap Albums.
 In 2003, the album was ranked number 444 on Rolling Stone magazine's list of the 500 greatest albums of all time, and was later ranked 239 in the 2020 edition.

 Complex named the song "South Bronx" as the ninth-best hip hop dis song of all-time.

 In 2017, rapper MC Ren named Criminal Minded as his all-time favorite hip hop album.
 MC Ren also heavily sampled "The Bridge Is Over" on his 1992 single "Final Frontier".